This is a follow up to last weeks post on the proposed direct provision centre in Lisdoonvarna. You can read that here.

 Last week we held a vote on the direct provision centre contract.
 We spent time on the wording because it wasn’t the asylum seekers we were voting on.
 Since then we’ve had a lot of attention.
 Lots of extremists like to see it as our opposition to asylum seekers, our 93% vote against them.
 I’m glad we copper fastened the wording so history proves it was the contract we opposed and “we” being just over 10% of those eligible to vote based on the register of electors and residents not registered.

 Of course I have been asked about the validity of the vote given that public participation is my thing.
 One of the main gripes with the community was not being given enough time or advance warning of the centre opening.
 That is exactly the same for that vote.
 There was not sufficient notice.
 We were in a weather warning.
 People had received mixed messages because officials cancelled.
 It was little over 10% of those eligible who voted.
 I would not consider it very representative of the parish at large but definitely of those there.
 Again the vote was NO to “the proposed direct provision contract?”

-How easily the fascists, racist, nazis and all sorts of extremists have moved to exploit it!
+How easily some people have moved to exploit it!

 On facebook we set up a welcome group and people flocked to join.
 Unfortunately someone who had been masquerading as a local got in and took screenshots of our good intentions.
 He then posted it to an Irish alt right facebook page and they ridiculed it even threatening to burn the hotel down.